Ełk: 20th century

 In 1910, Lyck had more than 13,000 inhabitants.
 Mateusz Siuchniński gives the percentage of Poles in 1900 as 35.7% but warns that the numbers come from lowered German estimates.
 Many citizens fled during World War I, when Imperial Russian troops attacked the region, but returned after the battles of Tannenberg and the Masurian Lakes.
-English and Italian troops were deployed in the town after the Treaty of Versailles to supervise the East Prussian plebiscite, which resulted in 8,339 votes for Germany and 8 for Poland.
+English and Italian troops were deployed in the town after the Treaty of Versailles to supervise the East Prussian plebiscite.
+According to contemporary Polish newspaper articles, the Germans vandalized Polish information boards and held an anti-Polish rally at which they encouraged the beating of Poles and the devastation of their homes and property.
+In April 1920, the German Sicherheitswehr battered Italian soldiers, two fatally.
+In the plebiscite, 8,339 inhabitants voted for Germany and 8 for Poland, which just regained independence.
+As a result of the plebiscite, the region remained part of Germany.

+During the Polish–Soviet War, on 31 July 1920, some 1,000 Polish soldiers arrived and were soon interned by Germany in nearby Orzysz.
+In 1922, a Polish consular agency was opened, which was upgraded to a vice-consulate the next year.

 It was in Lyck that the first-ever weekly newspaper in the Hebrew language, Ha-Magid ("the preacher") was founded in 1856 by Eliezer Lipmann Silbermann, a local rabbi.
 The paper was eventually moved to Berlin.
 In Weimar Germany anti-Semitism became prevalent, which led to persecution of the local Jewish population even before the Nazis took power.
 An anti-Semitic publication, Die jüdische Überlegenheit (The Jewish Supremacy) attacking the Jews circulated in 1927 at a local gathering of fascist sympathizers In 1932, the local pharmacist Leo Frankenstein was attacked; a hand grenade was thrown into his home.
 The wave of anti-Semitic repressions intensified after Nazis gained power in Germany in 1933 and many local merchants and intellectuals of Jewish descent were arrested.
 During Kristallnacht, Jewish shops and synagogue were plundered and devastated in the town.
 Facing these events, several Jews of Lyck decided to escape, some abroad, some to Berlin, others as far as Shanghai Of those Jews who remained, 80 were murdered in various Nazi concentration and death camps.

 The city also was the site of German prison camps for Norwegian and Soviet PoWs during World War II.
+Over 60 Italian PoWs were imprisoned as forced labour in the town.
+The Polish resistance was active and operated one of the region's main smuggling points for Polish underground press in the city.
 It was heavily damaged by bombardments.

-The county of Lyck had 53,000 inhabitants when the Soviet Army approached in January 1945.
-The town was placed under Polish administration in April 1945 and its German inhabitants were dispossessed and forcibly expelled.
-It was rebuilt and renamed Ełk (before 1939, Polish names for the town included Łek, Łęg and Łęk).
+The Soviet Army approached in January 1945.
+The city was placed under Polish administration in April 1945 and the remaining German inhabitants were expelled in accordance with the Potsdam Agreement.
+It was rebuilt and its modern Polish name Ełk was confirmed as official.